Bundaberg railway station

 Bundaberg railway station is located on the North Coast line in Queensland, Australia.
 It serves the city of Bundaberg.

 History

 Bundaberg's first railway station, on the Mount Perry railway line, was built in 1881 as a transfer station to the Bundaberg docks for shipping coal from nearby mines.
 It is now in use as a museum.
 The station has one side platform and a south facing bay platform.
 A yard exists opposite the station.

 Services

-Bundaberg is served by long-distance Traveltrain services; the Spirit of Queensland, Spirit of the Outback and Rockhamption Tilt Train.
+Bundaberg is served by long-distance Traveltrain services; the Spirit of Queensland, Spirit of the Outback and Tilt Train.

-It is also the terminal point for a Tilt Train service.
+It was also the terminal point for a Tilt Train service.
 It was previously served by the Bundaberg Mail.